confirmationbias616/weather_db/README.md

     * grid search with starting point from hyperparameters of yesterday’s model, +\- a certain range a percentage variation.
     * Try out different time horizons using tweaked model and use prediction of yesterday’s high as the

-* To refine forecast dB structure go have a look at the stock trading forecast repository on Github by the machine learning guide podcast guy.

-* Make custom criterion for random forest regressor?

-* Just a thought: if we move all of our training activities to the morning slot, could we not introduce high_1_day_ago back into the workflow instead of high_2_days_ago?
-Also, why not keep both?!
-Should we also bring lows into the picture?
-This means we NEED TO MOVE ETL_history.py to morning slot as well!!

-* Another thought: we never introduced the feature of “day_of_year”.
-Maybe we shouldn’t.
-Maybe we should create a new feature, ‘days_ago’, on the fly (inside the pipeline instance) right before every ML training session.
+* Create a new feature, ‘days_ago’, on the fly (inside the pipeline instance) right before every ML training session.

-* Gotta smooth out the fluctuations on the averages.
+* Smooth out the fluctuations on the averages.
 There’s no reason for the 2 degree jump in average from one day to the next.
 Completely throws off the model.

 * Plot latitude vs longitude to get a feel for location distribution.
 Overlay on map?

 * In the post-mortem script, identify how many locations were better served by TWN than ML.
 Same for EC.
 So many stats can be pulled from this.
-WE LEARN THE MOST FROM OUR MISTAKES/OUTLIERS.
 Can we even use it as a metric in the outer hyperparameterization loop?!

-* Create ReadMe file (at least 1 master but should there be individual ones for other scripts?
-Or should I just do a better job of commenting the code?)

 * Things to clean up:
     * Clean any line that verbosely outputs to the log or posts a warning to the log
     * Remove references to dB’s?
-Or just explain in readme that it’s because the project will be switching to a dB eventually.
+Or just explain in readme that it’s because the project will be switching to a relational database eventually.
     * PEP8

-* Set up a way of travelling back in time to that we can do heavy experimentation on hyperparameterization and not have to wait a day for testing the results because we don’t have the data yet.
+* Set up a way of travelling back in time so that we can do heavy experimentation on hyperparameterization and not have to wait a day for testing the results because we don’t have the data yet.
 It would be wicked sweet to roll through the history in one loop and collect results for a certain set of hyperparameters

 * How about we use a hybrid of models for the prediction?
 1 recent country wide + 1 long term localized?
 1 recent weighted heavy + 1 long term weighted less?